liaohaofu/adn/README.md

 ln -s path_to_Spineweb/ data/spineweb/raw
 ```

 - Prepare Spineweb dataset for ADN.
-The configuration file for preparing Spineweb dataset is can be found at `config/dataset.yaml`.
+The configuration file for preparing Spineweb dataset can be found at `config/dataset.yaml`.

 ```cmd
 python prepare_spineweb.py